Artanidos/DevAndroidPythonBook/parts/parti.md

 ##Installation

 Here we are going to install all necessary software to be able to write code and test it at least on the desktop.
-To be able to also deploy the app to an Android device we will install additional software in the deployment chapter later in this book.
+To be able to also deploy the app to other devices we will install additional software in the deployment chapter later in this book.

 I assume that you already have installed Python3 and Pip.
 If not you should find all necessary information on the [Python](https://python.org) website.
 We need version 3.7.
 I also assume that you able to install software using pip.